 But if you can’t pay your debts, what choice do you have?
 Turns out you have many options, including some of the ones summarized below.

-- Consolidate your debt.
 Apply for a debt consolidation loan that lets you bring several debt items under a single account.
 You may be able to qualify for more favorable terms that reduce the amount you pay each month to make it easier to manage your debt.
 But this is more likely before your credit score drops due to missed payments and charge-offs.

-- Get a balance transfer card.
+.
 If the debt you’re struggling with is credit card related, apply for a balance transfer card.
 If you can get approved for a card with a 0% APR offer, you may reduce how much you have to pay each month and make it easier to pay down your debts.

-- Reach out to the creditor for help.
 Most creditors have programs designed to help account holders who are experiencing emergency financial situations.
 As soon as you know you can’t pay your bills, call the customer service line for your account and ask if there are programs you can apply for to modify your loans or seek other assistance.
 Just make sure the new agreement you make is possible with your budget.

 Take Charge of Your Debt